Woolworths Group

 • Acknowledge what is hard while also pointing to what is going well and what progress has been made

-Being Transparent: Bring the Team Along With You
+Communicate Often — Bring the Team Along With You

 Trust is built when leaders communicate honestly, including acknowledging when things are yet to be decided.
 Transparency reduces uncertainty, limits speculation, and shows people they're being kept in the loop, even when there aren't all the answers.

-Creating a Sense of Community and Connection
+Create a Sense of Community and Connection

 During periods of change, a sense of community and connection becomes even more important.
 Feeling part of a team going through it together reduces isolation, creates shared understanding, and provides the support people need to manage uncertainty and adapt.

-Acknowledging and Recognising the Team
+Acknowledge and Recognise the Team

 Recognition during change reinforces that effort is noticed, even when outcomes are still uncertain.